Austin City Council: District 4

 The Austin City Council 4th district covers north Austin.

-In November 2021, Councillor Greg Casar resigned his seat to run for Congress.
-District 4 was vacant until a January 25, 2022 special election was held to fill the vacancy.
+In February 2022, Councillor Greg Casar resigned his seat to run for Congress.

 The current councillor is Jose "Chito" Vela, who has represented the district since February 2022.
 He is a member of the Democratic Party.

 On January 6, 2025, he was elected by council to serve as Mayor Pro Tempore for the duration of 2026.